HOW TO FILL IN AN ET1 FORM

 Section 8.1 – Type of Claim

-The Public Interest Disclosure Act 1996 (PIDA) provides the right to bring two different types of claim against an employer:
+The Employment Rights Act 1996 (amended by Public Interest Disclosure Act 1998) provides the right to bring two different types of claim against an employer:

 i.
 Automatically Unfair Dismissal if you are an employee

-- If you are claiming automatically unfair dismissal (whether actual or constructive) because of whistleblowing you should tick this box.
-You can only make a claim for automatically unfair dismissal if you are an employee under section 230(3) of the Employment Rights Act 1996.
-If you are a worker you may be able to bring a detriment claim instead.
-Contact our Advice Line if you are unsure of your status or what claims you can bring.
+- You can only make a claim for automatically unfair dismissal if you are an employee as defined under section 230(3) of the Employment Rights Act 1996.
+If you are claiming automatically unfair dismissal because of whistleblowing, you should tick the box which says “I am making a whistleblowing claim including dismissal or any other unfair treatment after whistleblowing”.
+Contact our Advice Line if you are unsure of your worker status or what claims you can bring.

 ii.
 Detriment claim if you are an employee or worker